aqli-epic/aqli-update/data/Readme.md

 ---
 ## Sources
 This is a summary of the data sources for the Air Quality Life Index.
+For a more in-depth dive, read the [AQLI methodology and research design](https://aqli.epic.uchicago.edu/about/methodology/).

 * The data for the annual average concentrations of PM<sub>2.5</sub> comes from a satellite-derived particulate pollution (PM<sub>2.5</sub>) concentration dataset constructed by [Donkelaar et al. (2021)](https://sites.wustl.edu/acag/datasets/surface-pm2-5/).
 * The population data comes from https://landscan.ornl.gov/.
 * The potential gain in life expectancy is calculated based on a formula by [Ebenstein et al (2017)](https://www.pnas.org/doi/full/10.1073/pnas.1616784114) as explained in the methodology.

-For a more in-depth dive, read the [AQLI methodology and research design](https://aqli.epic.uchicago.edu/about/methodology/).

 ---
 ## Issues and limitations
-* TK TK
 * TK TK
 * TK TK
 * TK TK